Suprada-2002/springboot-skeleton/mvc-notes/CollectionFramework/List_Interface.md

 ### Serializable & Cloneable Interface
 - use collection to hold & transfer a group of objects from one location to other.
 - To send object across a network, it is mandatory that the object should be serializable i.e. Object should implement ```serializable interface```.
-- That's why every collection class/interface by default implements/extends serializable.
+- That's why every collection class/interface by default implements/extends Serializable.
 - Ever Collection class implements ```Cloneable interface``` by which we can reduce duplicates or duplicate objects, so that we can operate on those objects & later compare them with the original ones if necessary.
-- Also objects can recovered id something goes wrong.
+- Also objects can recovered if something goes wrong.

 ### Random Access Interface
 - ArrayList implements ```random access interface```.
-- present in java.util package & does not contain any methods.
+- present in ```java.util package``` & does not contain any methods.
 - It is just a marker interface which is generally used ArrayList/vector class to indicate that it support fast random access.
 ```
 Random Access Interface